-The pH scale number 1 to 14; 1 is extremely acid and 10 or greater is extremely alkaline.
+The pH scale number 1 to 14; 1 is extremely acidic and 10 or greater is extremely alkaline.
 A peat bog can have a pH as low as 3; an arid desert can have a pH as high as 10 or 11.
 A pH of 7 is neutral.
-Most plants—not all—find a pH of 6.5 to 7 optimal; the same is true for soil microrganisms.
+Most plants—not all—find a pH of 6.5 to 7 optimal; the same is true for soil microorganisms.

 Vegetables that like slightly alkaline soil—6.5 or slightly higher—include asparagus, beans, beets, cabbage, cantaloupe, cauliflower, celery, cucumbers, lettuce, onions, parsnips, peas, rhubarb, and squash.

 Vegetables that like slightly acidic soil—5.5 to 6.5—include pumpkins and turnips.
 Vegetables that can tolerate acidic soil as low as 4.5 include peanuts, potatoes, radishes, sweet potatoes, and watermelon.
 Blueberries, blackberries, and raspberries also prefer acidic soil.